khushal-jagota/Daily_Game/Docs/Prototype/Completed/Phase1.md

     4. Run the application (`npm run dev`).
     5. Check the browser's developer console to verify that the structure and content of `prototypePuzzle` are logged correctly.
 *   **Check:**
-    *   [ ] Code Completed
+    *   [x] Code Completed
-    *   [ ] Test Checked
+    *   [x] Test Checked
 *   **Notes:**
     ```
-    Using a custom hook (`useGameStateManager`) establishes the reactive foundation needed for later phases.
-Only puzzleData is exposed initially to keep Phase 1 focused.
+    Implemented successfully.
+The puzzle data logs appear twice in the console due to React's StrictMode causing components to render twice in development mode, which is normal behavior and not an issue.
+The useGameStateManager hook establishes the reactive foundation needed for later phases, exposing only puzzleData initially to keep Phase 1 focused.
     ```

 ---